PrathamShenoy14/Stopwatch/README.md

 # Stopwatch
-A Stopwatch website made using Date() object in JavaScript.
+A Stopwatch website made using Date() object in JavaScript. <br>
+Checkout with this link --> https://prathamshenoy14.github.io/Stopwatch/